 In severe PTSD cases, the individual can experience terrifying flashbacks and nightmares.
 They can live in a constant state of agitation and dread.
 Every waking minute can prove hellish.
 It is really no wonder that these people often turn to alcohol, or any kind of drug, to provide relief.

-Addressing Both In Treatment
+Addressing Behavioral Concerns and Addiction In Treatment